engr101staff/engr101matlab/_sources/iteration/mixed_up_code.rst

     :adaptive:
     :practice: T

-    Let's write the a program that uses a for loop to print out "hello" three times.
+    Let's write a program that uses a for loop to print out "hello" three times.
     -----
     int main() {